- Constipation usually means that your bowel movements are too hard.

 - constipation that gets worse or doesn’t get better.

-It is common to be constipated once in a while but if you have trouble or pain a lot of the time, or if you notice blood when you have a BM, you should make an appointment and talk to your health care provider.
-Decreasing foods that cause constipation, increasing fiber, and exercising will help keep you regular.
+It's common to be constipated once in a while but if you have trouble or pain a lot of the time, or if you notice blood when you have a BM, you should make an appointment and talk to your PCP.
+Decreasing foods that cause constipation, increasing fiber, drinking more water, and exercising will help keep you regular.

 The Nutrition Facts Label tells you what nutrients (components of food your body needs to grow and stay healthy) and how much of those nutrients are in found in one serving of the food...